saylesss88/nix-blog/content/blog/simple_service.md

 `nix build .#nixosConfigurations.test.config.system.build.toplevel`

 - If this builds successfully you'll see a `result` directory within your `meow` directory.

 - I wouldn't recommend actually switching to this configuration but you could build it to gain familiarity with it.
 If you were to switch to it you would run `./result/bin/switch-to-configuration`

 - Test in a NixOS Virtual Machine (Recommended):The safest way to see the "meow" output is to build the configuration and then run it in a NixOS virtual machine.
 You can do this using tools like `nixos-generate-config` and a virtualization tool (like VirtualBox, QEMU, or GNOME Boxes).

-- I forget exactly where I found this example.